deestbie/console-docs/docs/venom/addvideoformats.md

 These goals will in turn require you to define where you want to post your video digital assets (e.g., on websites, mobile device applications, etc.).
 Each website or mobile device platform will have requirements for the video format and size they accept to guarantee optimum performance.

-To accommodate this requirement, the Content Console provides a *Video Formats* page that allows you to upload multiple formats of the same video for a single video profile.
+To accommodate this requirement, the Content Console allows you to upload multiple formats of the same video for a single video profile.
 You can then label each video, designate the website or mobile device application (and platform) the video is associated with, and post the format-specific URL to these websites and applications.

 During the initial upload process, you will select the *main video content* as your first upload.
 You can upload additional video formats in the *Edit > Video Formats* section as part of the initial video configuration process or as a post-upload activity.
-The video you select as your main video content, will display in the video player on the *Video Details* page.
+The video you select as your main video content, will display in the video player on the *Video Details* page, and additional formats will display in the *Video Formats* section.

 The following tutorial illustrates how to upload a new video format:

-## Step 1: Complete Video Upload Process
+### Step 1: Complete Video Upload Process

 1. Complete the initial upload process ([Hosted Video](publishhostedvideo.md) or [External Video](publishexternalvideo.md)).

-## Step 2: Add New Video Format

-1. After the upload process is complete you will be redirected to the *Edit* page.
+After the upload process is complete you will be redirected to the *Edit* page.

+### Step 2: Add New Video Format

-2. In the *Video Formats* section, select **+ New Format**.
-The *Add New Format* pop-up displays.
+1. In *Edit > Video Formats*, select **+ New Format**.
+The *+ Format* pop-up displays.

-## Step 3: Add Video Details
+### Step 3: Add Video Details

 Each additional video will use the Title, Headline, Description, and Tags you defined for the main video content.
-The Name and Description used in the Video Formats section is *internal* and intended to help you uniquely identify the characteristics of each video so you can effectively manage them.
+The Name and Description used in the *Video Formats* section is *internal* and intended to help you uniquely identify the characteristics of each video so you can effectively manage them.

-1. Enter Name and Description for your video.
+1. Enter the Name and Description for your video.

-## Step 4: Set Video Projection
+### Step 4: Set Video Projection

 Indicate what type of video you will be uploading.